cjtkoenig/pbpm_transformer_benchmark/README.md

 Note: You can also force preprocessing during a task run via Hydra override:
 `uv run python -m src.cli task=next_activity data.datasets="[Helpdesk]" force_preprocess=true`

+Dataset-specific attribute handling (extended mode)
+- Tourism: If column `event_log_activity_type` is present, it is treated as a categorical resource-like attribute by stringifying and normalizing tokens.
+- Road Traffic Fine: Prefer `vehicleClass` (4 categories).
+It is forward-filled per case to all events and used as the resource-like attribute.
+If `vehicleClass` is absent, we fall back to `org:resource`.
+  - Missing values are mapped to [UNK].
+  - If you processed this dataset before this change, re-run preprocessing with:
+    `uv run python -m src.cli preprocess_action=force data.datasets="[Road_Traffic_Fine_Management_Process]"`

+Missing values policy (all datasets)
+- Core identifiers: Rows with missing Case ID, Activity, or unparseable timestamps are dropped during standardization with a warning message.
+This avoids injecting the literal string "nan" into vocabularies or labels.
+- Activities: normalized to lowercase with spaces replaced by dashes.
+Missing activities are not allowed; affected events are removed before building prefixes and labels.
+- Resources (extended mode): Missing categorical values are mapped to [UNK].
+We normalize after filling missing values to ensure NaNs are not turned into the string "nan".
+For Road Traffic Fine, `vehicleClass` is forward-filled per case before normalization.
+- Time features: Timestamps that cannot be parsed are dropped; delta-time sequences fill missing entries implicitly by construction (they are derived from valid timestamps only).

 ## Smoke Tests
 These quick commands verify that your environment, data pipeline, and CLI wiring are set up correctly.
 They are lightweight and should run within seconds to a couple of minutes depending on your machine.